The Best Editor-Tested Duvet Covers You Can Buy Now

 Specifications:

-• Available in 3 sizes in 6 colors
+• Available in 16 colors and 3 sizes

-• Machine wash cool with mild detergent, then tumble dry low
+• Machine wash cold; then tumble dry normal

 If you’re looking to get the most bang for your buck, search no further than the Buffy Breeze Eucalyptus Duvet Cover.
 This super-soft, 300 single-ply thread count duvet cover is fully woven from eucalyptus, which offers ultimate temperature control by absorbing moisture more efficiently than cotton.